Lenovo Laptop

 When the bottom case is removed, you can access the internal components.
 The battery takes up most of the space.

-With the battery removed, you can see the magnesium alloy roll cage.
+With the battery removed, you can access the magnesium alloy roll cage.

-The speakers have a longer sound guide tube, which can get better bass.
+The speakers have a longer sound guide tube, which can produce better bass.

 Unplug two wireless antenna cables.

-The motherboard is divided into three parts, connected via a flexible PCB board.
+The motherboard is divided into three parts and connected via a flexible PCB board.

-The board integrated a USB port and a DC power jack port.
+The board integrated a USB port and a DC power jack.

 The board integrated a USB port and a CMOS battery.